tklebanoff/Vulkan-Samples/samples/performance/pipeline_barriers/pipeline_barriers_tutorial.md

 **Debugging**

 * Look through the rendering pipeline for any case of missing synchronization between passes.
-* Use [Streamline Performance Analyzer](https://developer.arm.com/tools-and-software/embedded/arm-development-studio/components/streamline-performance-analyzer) to visualize the Arm CPU and GPU activity on both GPU hardware slots.
+* If on a Mali GPU, use [Streamline Performance Analyzer](https://developer.arm.com/tools-and-software/embedded/arm-development-studio/components/streamline-performance-analyzer) to visualize the Arm CPU and GPU activity on both GPU hardware slots.
 You can quickly see if there are bubbles in scheduling either locally to the GPU hardware (indicative of a stage dependency issue) or globally across both CPU and GPU (indicative of a blocking CPU call being used).